alfin3/graph-algorithms/README.md

 - a single final state is guaranteed with respect to concurrent insert, remove, and/or delete operations if the sets of keys used by threads are disjoint,
 - if insert operations are called by more than one thread concurrently and the sets of keys used by threads are not disjoint, then a single final state of the hash table is guaranteed according to a user-defined reduction function (e.g. min, max, add, multiply, and, or, xor of key-associated elements),
 - because chaining does not limit the number of insertions, each thread is guaranteed to complete its batch operation before the hash table grows, although a load factor upper bound is temporarily exceeded.

+The provided design and associated guarantees are suited for the use of hash tables in multithreaded graph algorithms, e.g. in multithreaded looping in an adjacency list.
+Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to elements within contiguous and noncontiguous memory blocks.
+The implementation requires that CHAR_BIT * sizeof(size_t) is greater or equal to 16 and is even, as well as pthreads API.

 `./graph-algorithms/tsp`